Artificial Intelligence: Appropriate Use of Generative AI Tools

 • AI-generated code should not be used for institutional IT systems and services unless it is reviewed by a technologist with appropriate skills.

 • The University of Minnesota has approved use of several AI tools.
-Reference the available tool pages for the classification of data can be used.

 Publishers typically prohibit (through licensing) upload of research, magazine, and newspaper articles (including those used for course readings) to third-party services like AI tools.
 Do not upload materials produced by others or licensed materials unless you have explicit permission or the material is covered under a known exemption or license.
 For more information read the Libraries Acceptable Use of Electronic Resources.

-Contract Policy
+Contract policy

 Agreement to any software’s terms and conditions, including clickwrap user agreements, are contracts and must be performed by the person with delegated authority to act on behalf of the University.
 Regents' Policies Relating to Contracts require that all such terms are submitted to UMN’s Office of General Counsel (OGC) for review before acceptance to ensure the University is not entered into a legally-binding contract with the vendor without adequate counsel.